renovate-bot/googleapis-_-java-genai/README.md

 ```

 ### Interact with models
-The Gen AI Java SDK allows you to access the service programmatically.
+The Google Gen AI Java SDK allows you to access the service programmatically.
 The following code snippets are some basic usages of model inferencing.

 #### Generate Content
-Use `generateContent` method for the most basic text generation.
+Use `generateContent` method for the most basic content generation.

 ##### with text input